-Whether you find him facilitating communication workshops, designing executive branding programs, consulting companies on marketing and messaging, or flying around the world making new connections, David is always turning reputations into revenue to accelerate his clients' success.
+Whether he’s delivering workshops, designing executive branding programs, consulting companies on marketing and messaging, or flying around the world making new connections, David is always accelerating his clients' success.
 Throughout his career as a communication innovator and business builder, David has conceived, developed, marketed and delivered millions of dollars-worth of communication-based solutions.

 Beginning his career in New York in advertising with Ted Bates, The Wall Street Journal, Washington Post and IDG Communications, David went on to launch two industry magazines, both of which are still being profitably published 30 years later.
 In 1990 he started David Topus Services, a sales performance consulting and training firm, and since then has worked with hundreds of clients across dozens of industries.